Impacts of changing landscape

 - Prismo integration to existing DevOps estate

-- In order to provide seamless experience of DevSecOps implementation to customers, we are investing heavily in area of security in terms of resources and capabilities.
+- To provide a seamless experience of DevSecOps implementation to customers, we are investing heavily in the area of security in terms of resources and capabilities.

 - We are also spending considerable efforts in building DevSecOps accelerators with security incorporated at all stages of DevOps which can be leveraged by customers to rapidly onboard and secure their applications without any hassle.

 - We have incorporated SecOps in Agile DevOps Ways of Working.

 - We are partnering with industry-leading security providers like Prismo a niche player in the security space.

 How is cloud-native security addressed?

 Let’s think about security in layers for the cloud.
 The 4C's of Cloud Native security are Cloud, Clusters, Containers, and Code.
 This layered approach augments the defense in depth computing approach to security, which is widely regarded as a best practice for securing software systems.

 - Cloud – It is the foundation of all security layers, and every cloud provider (like AWS, Microsoft Azure, Google Cloud, IBM Cloud) provides infrastructure security for the running workloads.

 - Clusters – The primary security concerns in this layer are RBAC authorization, secrets management, pod security policies, and network policies, and Kubernetes is the standard operating tool.